Antisemitic graffiti found by AU student in a bathroom in Anderson Hall

 Four symbols were carved into a bathroom stall in Anderson Terrace

-Antisemitic graffiti was found in a men’s bathroom stall in the Lower Level of Anderson Hall by an American University student on Sept.
+Antisemitic vandalism was found in a men’s bathroom stall in the Lower Level of Anderson Hall by an American University student on Sept.
 7.

 Jason Churchfield, a senior in the School of International Service, found four symbols, three of them Nazi propaganda, carved into the stall.
 Churchfield promptly posted a picture to his Instagram story.